 Taking a broad range of difficult courses from demanding instructors is excellent preparation for legal education.
 The diverse curriculum of liberal arts and business classes exposes you to a greater array of ideas than many of your peers, which helps you stand out from others in a law school applicant pool.

 Although the Pre-Law area of interest is geared toward preparing students for law school, you will also be prepared to enter careers in law enforcement, state and local government, and court administration, among others.

 The faculty blend real world experience, in the courtroom, in business settings, and consulting with local, state, and national governments, with a wide range of academic knowledge.
 Their research and teaching expertise range from American to international law, as well as U.S. foreign policy and human rights issues.
-They are internationally known scholars on legal issues ranging from post-Holocaust trials in Germany to the ethical concerns raised by modern science.
+They are internationally recognized scholars on legal issues ranging from post-Holocaust trials in Germany to the ethical concerns raised by modern science.

 BRINGING SUCCESS INTO FOCUS